wavefrontHQ/docs/pages/doc/logging_log_browser.md

 1. Click the add columns icon in the top right of the table.
 1. Select the columns that you want to add.
 The options you see are the tags you defined during log shipper configuration.

-Here's an example that shows how to add the **levels** column to the table.
+Here's an example that shows how to add the **level** column to the table.

 ![a screenshot of the add column options.](images/logging_log_table_select_columns.png)